-Qualified students can receive our Presidential Scholarship (up to $7,000).
+Qualified students can receive our Presidential Scholarship.

 This scholarship is renewable for up to 4 years and is offered to students who meet certain GPA criteria.
 Students who qualify will be automatically awarded this prestigious scholarship.